AstaJoks/Ri-cine-photo/README.md

 - __Gallery__

   - The Gallery will provide the user with the photographer's portfolio/his best photos.
-  - This section is valuable to the user as they will be able to easily find out how they like the style of this photographer.
+  - This section is valuable to the user as they will be able to see the photographer's previous work and find out how they like the style of this photographer.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674263441/gallery_p8eyfc.webp" width="800px" height="auto"  alt="Nav_bar"></p>

 - __The Get in Touch Page__

+  - A Get in Touch form will be implemented to allow users to contact 'RI'.
+The form will consist of the following fields:
+      - First Name (required)
+      - Last Name (required)
+      - Email (required)
+      - Telephone Number (required)
-  -
+      - Message (optional)
+  - On successful submission of the get in touch form, the user will be navigated to thank-you.html displaying a success message.
+  - This will allow user to contact 'RI' if they would like to make a booking or for any other queries.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674264345/get_in_touch_form_d1j88n.webp" width="800px" height="auto"  alt="Nav_bar"></p>

-- __Thank you Page__

-  -

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674264340/thank_you_message_ghrrld.webp" width="800px" height="auto"  alt="Nav_bar"></p>